thetechcollective/gh-rotator/README.md

 >#### Generate COMMIT PAT for the _product repo_ (rotator.yml) and the _caller repos_ (create-prerelease.yml)
 >A file checked into a repo using the built-in GitHub token `secrets.GITHUB_TOKEN` will not trigger a workflow on GitHub.
 This is by design.
 To solve this the step that checks out the repo and the step that checks in the updated manifest uses `secrets.ROTATOR_COMMIT_TOKEN` You must create an install a PAT – Personal Access Token.
 Do the following:
 >1.
 In you GitHub Profile define a new _finer grained_ PAT - Personal Access Token
->   - As _ressource owner_ select the organization that host the product-repo
+>   - As _resource owner_ select the organization that host the product-repo
 >   - The _access_ can be limited to the repos that needs it
 >   - _grant_
 >       - read/write to `contents`